yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 ---
 When integrating with Yuno, you have multiple options for implementing capture and cancel operations.
 This guide outlines all available approaches and explains how to interact with our APIs for each scenario.

-We provide simple instant capture for immediate transactions, as well as highly customizable delayed capture and cancel configurations to meet your business needs.
+We provide simple real-time capture for fast transactions, as well as highly customizable delayed capture and cancel configurations to meet your business needs.

 ## Capture modes

 Yuno provides three options for capturing payments, determined by the `capture` field and optional `delayed_capture_settings` configuration found in the [create payment API](https://docs.y.uno/reference/create-payment).
+The actual feature availability or specific implementation details may vary depending on which payment provider you're routing your payments through.

-### Instant capture (`capture: true`)
+### Real-time capture

-This mode captures the payment immediately after authorization.
-It's the simplest option, processing the payment and transferring the funds without any delay.
+Set `capture: true` to capture the payment immediately after authorization.
+This mode processes the payment and transfers the funds without any delay, effectively combining authorization and capture into a single purchase operation.

+Depending on the payment provider's API, Yuno may execute this as one direct purchase transaction or as an authorization immediately followed by a capture call.

 ```json
 {